lukasalexanderweber/openrct2-server-setup/README.md

 Now we want to host the saved game.

-Host a Server calling `/Games/openrct2/OpenRCT2.AppImage host ./Crazy\ Castle.sv6 --user-data-path ./CrazyCastle --rct2-data-path /Games/RCT --headless`
+Host a Server calling `/Games/openrct2/OpenRCT2.AppImage host ./Crazy\ Castle.sv6 --user-data-path ./CrazyCastle --rct2-data-path /Games/RCT --headless`.
+Note that --headless will not open the game interface.

 After the Server is running you can close it immedially using `CTRL+C`